 Even before he became president, Greece agreed to send some 380,000 Muslims to Turkey in exchange for over 1 million Greek Orthodox practitioners.
 Meanwhile, under Mustafa Kemal, the forced emigration of Armenians continued.
 Although Turkey was now almost homogeneously Muslim, Mustafa Kemal deposed the caliph, the theoretical successor to the prophet Muhammad and spiritual leader of the worldwide Muslim community.
 He also closed all religious courts and schools, prohibited the wearing of headscarves among public sector employees, abolished the ministry of canon law and pious foundations, lifted a ban on alcohol, adopted the Gregorian calendar in place of the Islamic calendar, made Sunday a day of rest instead of Friday, changed the Turkish alphabet from Arabic letters to Roman ones, mandated that the call to prayer be in Turkish rather than Arabic and even forbade the wearing of fez hats.

 Mustafa Kemal’s government espoused industrialization and adopted new law codes based on European models.
 “The civilized world is far ahead of us,” he told an audience in October 1926.
 “We have no choice but to catch up.”
-Eight years later, he required all Turks to choose a surname, selecting Atatürk (literally Father Turk) as his own.
+Eight years later, he required all Turks to choose a surname, and the Turkish Grand National Assembly gave Kemal the surname Atatürk (meaning Father Turk).
 By that time, Atatürk’s government had joined the League of Nations, improved literacy rates and given women the right to vote, though in practice he essentially imposed single-party rule.
 He also closed opposition newspapers, suppressed leftist workers’ organizations and bottled up any attempts at Kurdish autonomy.

 Turkey After Atatürk